Rhythm is created by the timing of melody and percussion. Common percussion in Middle Eastern music |

 songs use this rhythm or related rhythms and variations.
 The letters D, T and K stand for dum, tek and ka.

 The baladi rhythm is pronounced, “dum dum teka-tek dum teka-tek teka”.
 This is how most drummers

 memorize a rhythm, and sometimes say it while playing.
 The spaces in the rhythm are rests where no note

 is played, but which take the same length of time as a sounded note.
 Some drummers pronounce the rests

 “es” (pronounced ess) or “and”.
 The last “tk” is optional, and is a lead-in or bridge to the next repetition of

 the rhythm.
-After the last count the rhythm starts again from the beginning with no delay or change in
+After the last count the rhythm starts again from the Learning with no delay or change in

 tempo.
 The numbers above the rhythm are for counting.
 Baladi is generally considered to be a 4/4 rhythm,

 meaning there are 4 counts or beats (the top 4 in 4/x), and each beat has the length of a quarter note (the